-Within SAFBIN, they become researchers who can achieve higher yields with the simplest means (e.g. through greater species diversity and biodiversity, postponement of sowing, revitalization of resistant local varieties, etc.) and low resource consumption (e.g. by dispensing with chemical pesticides).
+Within SAFBIN, they become researchers who can achieve higher yields with the simplest means (e.g. through greater species diversity and biodiversity, advance/delay sowing time, revitalization of resistant local varieties, etc.) and low resource consumption and external dependency (e.g. by dispensing with chemical pesticides and recycling/upcycling the local waste).
 At the same time, they are better protected against the consequences of climate change.
-There is also cooperation and exchange of knowledge across the political borders of four countries.
+There is also cooperation and exchange of knowledge across the political borders of five countries.

 The goals of SAFBIN

 SAFBIN aims to improve climate-resilient and low-carbon farming for sustainable local food systems, well-being and dignity of smallholder farmers in South Asia.
 This will be achieved by ensuring: